-Does the 1% amount I already paid contribute to my deposit at the end of the 5-year lease?
+Does the 3-month bond I already paid contribute to my deposit at the end of the 5-year lease?

-Can I get the 1% amount back if my circumstances change?
+Can I get the 3-month bond back if my circumstances change?

 Yes absolutely!
 This is a refundable amount that is held by the Residential Tenancies Bond Autority (RTBA) much like a standard rental bond (minus any cost required to repair any damage to the apartment).
 You can exit the lease as usual after the first 12 months if your circumstances change, or you simply change your mind.

-Who will provide the not-for-profit financial coaching that you offer?
+Who will provide the complimentary financial coaching that you offer?

 What will be the cost of the services provided by Assemble to residents?